SquawkBus/squawkbus/README.md

 ### File authorization

-Authorizations are typically better specified in a file.
-Here is an example:
+It is common that there are many authorizations.
+They may be saved in a file.

 ```yaml
 # Harry is the publisher for LSE data.